You must prove that you have a right to rent property in England if you’re:

 Your landlord will have to check with the Home Office.

-- you’re British or from an EEA country
+- you’re a British or Irish citizen

 - you have no time limit on your right to stay in the UK